bmc-compuware/TTT-CLI-Local/README.md

 # BMC AMI DevX Total Test

 The TTT-Scenario-Execute action allows your GitHub Actions workflow to trigger a workflow in your instance of BMC Compuware where you want to execute scenario based on you program.
-This action can be used in scenarios where a test scenario source is stored in Git, or when you want your GitHub Actions workflow to operate on source that is already stored in your local workspaces. <br>
+This action can be used in scenarios where a test scenario source is stored in Git, or when you want a GitHub Actions workflow to operate on source that is already stored in your local workspaces. <br>

 # Table of Contents